Yesterday was the nicest day so far this year, and I woke up with a mission.

-It’s not the same yarn as from my Recycling Sweater Yarn Tutorial, but this one is also whiter than Bill Gates and needing some color.
+It’s not the same yarn as from my Recycling Sweater Yarn Tutorial, but this one is also white and needing some color.
 This one has a gorgeous feel, though – at 42% rayon and 17% cotton it’s firm and strong, but the 20% wool content fluffs and softens it some, topped with 5% rabbit hair for a suggestion of luxury.
 There’s also a 16% nylon content but… whaddyagonnado, it’s recycled sweater yarn.
-It’s WPI is about 14-15 with loose plies – I could respin this batch to tighten the plies but I decided not to because I didn’t want to ruin its loftiness.
+It’s WPI is about 14-15 with loose plies – I could re-spin this batch to tighten the plies but I decided not to because I didn’t want to ruin its loftiness.

-I needed to know how many yards I had in the dye batch (this does not affect the dying process, but I needed to know for later).
+I needed to know how many yards I had in the dye batch .
 So I measured out 17 yards and weighed it, coming up with 6 grams.
 Using the formula of grams over yardage, I figured that each yard weighed .353 grams.

 Time to separate the sections.